TimvanScherpenzeel/spars/README.md

 ### Frame ticker

-Contains code to set up a global `requestAnimationFrame` ticker, fires `SPARS::FRAME_TICK` event.
+Contains code to set up a global `requestAnimationFrame` ticker which fires the `SPARS::FRAME_TICK` event that one can listen to.

 ### Loaders